whitson-buck/whitson-buck/README.md

 ## honors and awards

-*haslam scholars program*: august 2019 - present
+*haslam scholars program*: august 2019 - may 2023

   - selected as one of fifteen from the ut class of 2023 to participate in an enriching curriculum, complete community service, and study abroad
-  - complete an intensive thesis project (see below), receive a stipend for research, and receive a full scholarship
+  - complete an intensive thesis project (see above), receive a stipend for research, and receive a full scholarship
-  - engage in cohort model with 14 peers, complete a challenging curriculum together, and promote community learning